-The Bonds are being issued in the principal amount of \$13,400,000 (preliminary, subject to change) pursuant to the Constitution and general laws of the State of Texas, particularly Sections 45.001 and 45.003(b)(1), Texas Education Code, as amended, an election held in the District on November 8, 2022, and an order (the "Order") authorizing the issuance of the Bonds to be adopted by the Board on January 19, 2023.
+The Winona Independent School District (the "District") is a political subdivision of the State of Texas The District located in Smith County, Texas.
+The District is governed by a seven-member Board of Trustees (the "Board").
+Policy-making and supervisory functions are the responsibility of, and are vested in, the Board.
+The Board delegates administrative responsibilities to the Superintendent of Schools who is the chief administrative officer of the District.
+Support services are supplied by consultants general laws of the State of Texas, particularly Sections 45.001 and 45.003(b)(1), Texas Education Code, as amended, an election held in the District on November 8, 2022, and an order (the "Order") authorizing the issuance of the Bonds adopted by the Board on January 19, 2023.
 Proceeds from the sale of the Bonds will be used for purposes of (i) constructing, renovating, acquiring and equipping school buildings in the District and the purchase of necessary sites for school buildings and (ii) to pay the costs of issuing the Bonds.
 (See "THE BONDS - Authorization and Purpose").